tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/备份与回档/下载备份_intl_en.md

 The TencentDB for SQL Server console provides the list of backup files that can be downloaded over the private or public network.
-They may then be used to restore data from one database to another (such as a self-built one).
+You can use the downloaded backups to restore data from one database to another (such as a self-built one).
 This document describes how to download a local or cross-region backup in the console.

 ## Directions